Courses and Requirements

 3. MCB702.
 Molecular and Cellular Biosciences B (6)

-In the second semester students will focus on cell growth and cell death, cell-cell communication and developmental biology, homeostasis with the environment (endocrinology) followed by an introduction to selected major systems in the body.
-The semester is broken into five blocks or themes that in order roughly cover 1) cell cycle, cell death and oncogenes, tumor suppressors; 2) cell-cell communication and stem cells; 3) endocrinology, 4) cardiovascular system, respiratory system and bacteriology; and 5) immunology and virology.
-The course is in the format of didactic lectures and meets for 6 hrs per week (four 90 min lectures/week).
+In the second semester students will focus on additional cell biological topics followed by several units devoted to integrative physiology.
+The semester is broken into five blocks or themes that cover 1) cell signaling, and cell-cell communication; 2) cell cycle, cell death, oncogenesis, developmental and stem cell biology; 3) endocrinology and metabolic control and integration; 4) renal, gastrointestinal, cardiovascular, and respiratory physiology; and 5) microbiology and innate and acquired immunity.
+The course is in the format of didactic lectures and meets for 6 hours per week (four 90 minute lectures/week).
 Students are evaluated on the performance of 5 written exams given at the end of each block.
-Other Tracks may elect to have students take one or more blocks as 1 unit courses to be co-listed under their track.
-Although not a requirement, it is expected that students are familiar with material covered in MCB 700.
+Intended for all graduate students enrolled in MCB, or BMSC students with an MCB specialization.
+Open to students in all tracks.
+Other tracks or programs may elect to have students take one or more blocks as 1 credit hour courses.
+Although not required, it is expected that students are familiar with material covered in MCB 701.